Meta-Real/Meta-Real.github.io/src/pages/install.md

 $ make
 ```

-Go back to the project directory and run the MetaReal executable file.
+Go back to the project directory and run MetaReal executable file.

 ```bash
 $ cd ..